(a) few and (a) little

 Economic refers to the science of economics, or to the economy of a country, state etc. elder and eldest, older and oldest

 Economical means 'not wasting money'. an economical little car an economical housekeeper

 Elder and eldest are often used before the names of relations: brother, sister, son, daughter, grandson, granddaughter.
-Older and oldest are also possible.
+Older and oldest are also possible. experience and experiment

 His eldest/oldest daughter is a medical student.

 If I say my elder brother/sister, I only have one brother or sister older than me.
 If I have more, I say eldest.